 What is the religion of the country/countries that has/have exercised the harshest suppression of its citizens?

-Seeing that the answers to the questions are obvious, we will cut to the chase.
 In this 3 horse race, we have neither winners nor religions that even show.
 What we have is a religion that places.
 That religion is Islam.
-And so while many Americans brag about the Judeo-Christian values of America's founding, the current Iran War implies that such a boast is empty and should be a lament.
+And so while many Americans brag about the Judeo-Christian values of America's founding, the current Iran War implies that such boasting is empty and, instead, should be a lament.
 And I am writing this as a religiously conservative Christian.
 I should add that though in this case, the nation that represents Christianity is hurting the reputation of Christianity, there are too many times where I have done the same with some of the decisions I have made.

 Still, how the U.S. and Israel are representing their respective religions is going a long way to discredit those religions on a national level.
-In terms of Christianity, Christendom did much to discredit Christianity in the eyes of many.
-It did so much to contribute to the birth of Critical Theory and Post Modernism.
-Who knows what reactions that the current representatives of Judaism and Christianity, represented by Israel and the U.S. respectively in this article, will produce in the future, or perhaps the near future, will produce in different parts of the world including the in Israel and the U.S.?
+In terms of Christianity, Christendom did much to discredit Christianity in the eyes of many which contributed much to the birth of Critical Theory and Post Modernism.
+Who knows what reactions that the current representatives of Judaism and Christianity, represented by Israel and the U.S. respectively in this article, will produce in the future or perhaps the near future in different parts of the world including the in Israel and the U.S.?

 No comments: